 The RJC board is made up of a maximum of seven membership trustees elected from and by the membership and six council trustees appointed for their specialist skills and experience.

-The Restorative Justice Council is pleased to announce that St Helen’s RC Primary School has been awarded RJC Registered Organisation Status, recognising the school’s sustained and well-evidenced commitment to the embedding of restorative practice.
+The Restorative Justice Council is pleased to announce that Johnstown Primary School has been awarded Registered Restorative Organisation Status, recognising the school’s commitment to embedding restorative practice across its whole school community.